 The pandemic pushed many changes in various industries, including the fashion industry.
 While at some places these changes occurred naturally, the fast fashion industry is not only pressured by the environment and climate change statistics but also by consumers as well.

 Consumers are increasingly spending more time researching and analyzing brands.
 For many out there, simply going shopping has taken a completely different approach.
 And there is a reason why that is the case.
 Recent reports suggest that based on the region, 60% to 80% of all consumers are making efforts to be environmentally or ethical friendly, with sustainable purchases always as a number one choice.
-Even in China, around 40% of consumers prefer eco-friendly purchases.
+In China, around 40% of consumers prefer eco-friendly purchases.
 What is even more encouraging is that up to 90% of these consumers plan to stick to this approach long-term.
 And with additional information being shared through literally all social media platforms, the demands for sustainability will only increase.

 Customers know what they want